pingidentity/pf-authn-js-widget/CONTRIBUTING.md

 * A clear and descriptive title.
 * A description of what happened and a description of what you expected to happen.
-* An example with the exact steps needed to reproduce the problem.
+* An example of the exact steps needed to reproduce the problem.
 If relevant, sample code is helpful.

 Please understand that bug reports are reviewed and prioritized internally, and we may not be able to address all bug reports or provide an estimated time for resolution.

 **Suggesting enhancements**

 As with bugs, enhancement requests are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-You can suggest an enhancement by submitting an issue in this projects issue tracker.
+You can suggest an enhancement by submitting an issue in this project's issue tracker.

 Please understand that enhancement requests are reviewed and prioritized internally, and we may not be able to address all requests or provide an estimated time for resolution.